Towards Light-weight and Real-time Line Segment Detection: Experiments

 \subsection{Comparison with Other Methods}

+As shown in Table~\ref{table:sota}, we conduct experiments that combine the proposed training schemes (SoL augmentation, matching and geometric loss) with existing methods.
+Finally, we compare our proposed M-LSD and M-LSD-tiny with the previous state-of-the-art methods.

+\textbf{Existing methods with M-LSD Training Schemes. } As our proposed training schemes can be used with existing LSD methods, we demonstrate this using L-CNN and HAWP following Deep Hough Transform (HT)~\cite{lin2020deep}, a recently proposed combinable method.
+L-CNN + HT (HT-L-CNN) shows a performance boost of 1.4\% while L-CNN + M-LSD-s shows a boost of 0.9\% in $sAP^{10}$.
+HAWP + HT (HT-HAWP) shows 0.1\% of performance boost, while HAWP + M-LSD-s shows 0.6\% of performance boost in $sAP^{10}$, which makes the combination one of the state-of-the-art performance.
+Thus, it demonstrates that the proposed training schemes are flexible and powerful to use with existing LSD methods.

-We compare our method with previous LSD methods, including LSD~\cite{von2008lsd}, DWP~\cite{huang2018learning}, AFM~\cite{xue2019learning}, L-CNN~\cite{zhou2019end} with post-processing (L-CNN-P), LGNN~\cite{meng2020lgnn}, HAWP~\cite{xue2020holistically}, and TP-LSD~\cite{huang2020tp}.
-Table~\ref{table:sota} shows that our method achieves competitive performance and the fastest inference speed even with a limited model size.
+\textbf{M-LSD and M-LSD-tiny. } Our proposed models achieve competitive performance and the fastest inference speed even with a limited model size.
 In comparison with the previous fastest model, TP-LSD-Lite, M-LSD with input size of 512 shows higher performance and an increase of 32.5\% in inference speed with only 6.3\% of the model size.
 Our fastest model, M-LSD-tiny with 320 input size, has a slightly lower performance than that of TP-LSD-Lite, but achieves an increase of 130.5\% in inference speed with only 2.5\% of the model size.
 Compared to the previous lightest model TP-LSD-HG, M-LSD with 512 input size outperforms on $sAP^{5}$, $sAP^{10}$ and $LAP$ with an increase of 136.0\% in inference speed with 20.3\% of the model size.
 Our lightest model, M-LSD-tiny with 320 input size, shows an increase of 310.6\% in the inference speed with 8.1\% of the model size compared to TP-LSD-HG.
 Previous methods can be deployed as real-time line segment detectors on server-class GPUs, but not on resource-constrained environments either because the model size is too large or the inference speed is too slow.
 Although M-LSD does not achieve state-of-the-art performance, it shows competitive performance and the fastest inference speed with the smallest model size, offering the potential to be used in real-time applications on resource-constrained environments, such as mobile devices.